Non-invasive electromyographic speech neuroprosthesis: a geometric perspective: Data

+We curate a large-vocabulary silent-speech EMG dataset with the number of articulated sentences comparable to that used in \citet{willett2023high, metzger2023high}.
+We adapt the language corpora from \citet{willett2023high}, which was originally developed for a speech brain-computer interface that translates motor-cortex neural activity into text.
+Our corpus contains approximately 6500 unique words and 11000 sentences.
+Unlike \citet{gaddy2020digital, gaddy2021improved}, we collect only silent-speech EMG ($E_S$), and do not collect audibly articulated EMG ($E_A$) or audio ($A$).
+As a result, our task is to translate $E_S$ to language without relying on any time-aligned $E_A$ or $A$ supervision.

+For phoneme-to-word decoding, we use a small weighted finite-state transducer (WFST) language model trained on transcripts from LibriSpeech-100 \citep{7178964}, which contain roughly 38000 sentences and 35000 unique words.
+See appendix \ref{apd:addExp} for additional experiments.

-\section{Experimental details}
+\subsection{Experimental details}

-We collect EMG signals from 31 sites on the neck, chin, jaw, cheek, and lips using monopolar electrodes.
-An \textsc{actiCHamp Plus} amplifier and associated active electrodes from \textsc{Brain Vision} (\href{https://brainvision.com/products/actichamp-plus/}{Brain Vision}) are used to record EMG signals at 5000 Hertz.
-To ensure proper contact between the skin surface and electrodes, we use \textsc{SuperVisc}, a high-viscosity electrolyte gel from \textsc{Easycap} (\href{https://shop.easycap.de/products/supervisc}{Easycap}).
-We develop a software suite in a \textsc{Python} environment to provide visual cues to subjects and to collate and store timestamped data.
-For time synchronization, we use lab streaming layer (\href{https://labstreaminglayer.org}{LSL}).
-See figure \ref{fig:electrodePlacement} for electrode placement.
-Besides 31 data electrodes, we also have a \textsc{ground} electrode (marked as \textsc{gnd}) and a \textsc{reference} electrode (marked as 32). \textsc{ground} electrode is placed on the left earlobe and the \textsc{reference} electrode is placed on the right earlobe.
+We record EMG signals from 31 sites distributed across the neck, chin, jaw, cheek, and lips using monopolar electrodes.
+Data are acquired using an \textsc{actiCHamp Plus} amplifier with active electrodes from \textsc{Brain Vision} (\href{https://brainvision.com/products/actichamp-plus/}{Brain Vision}), sampled at 5000~Hz.
+To ensure low-impedance contact between the electrodes and the skin surface, we apply \textsc{SuperVisc}, a high-viscosity electrolyte gel from \textsc{Easycap} (\href{https://shop.easycap.de/products/supervisc}{Easycap}).
+We develop a custom software suite in a \textsc{Python} environment to present visual cues to participants and to collate and store timestamped EMG data.
+Time synchronization across data streams is handled using Lab Streaming Layer (LSL: \href{https://labstreaminglayer.org}{LSL}).
+Figure~\ref{fig:electrodePlacement} illustrates the electrode placement.
+In addition to the 31 data electrodes, a \textsc{ground} electrode (marked \textsc{gnd}) is placed on the left earlobe, and a \textsc{reference} electrode (marked as electrode 32) is placed on the right earlobe.

-Before signal acquisition, participants were briefed on the experimental protocol and seated comfortably in a chair.
-For silent speech data ($E_S$), participants were instructed to articulate naturally but inaudibly.
-The start and end of the sentence are timestamped using mouse clicks from the subject.
-When a subject is ready to articulate a sentence, they click the mouse, prompting the sentence to appear on the screen.
-Once articulation is complete, they click the mouse again to indicate the end, causing the sentence to disappear from the screen—thus allowing them to articulate at their own pace. \\
+Before signal acquisition, participants are briefed on the experimental protocol and seated comfortably.
+For silent speech data ($E_S$), participants are instructed to articulate naturally but without producing audible speech.
+Sentence onset and offset are manually timestamped using mouse clicks by the participant.
+When ready to articulate a sentence, the participant clicks the mouse, causing the sentence to appear on the screen.
+After completing the articulation, the participant clicks again to mark the end of the sentence, at which point the sentence disappears from the display.
+This protocol allows participants to articulate each sentence at their own comfortable pace.